idjaw/redlock-fifo/README.md

 Redlock-Fifo makes [Redlock-py](https://github.com/SPSCommerce/redlock-py) usable in a multi-threaded environment.

-The project make sure that the requester for a lock will have it according to the order it asked for access.
+This project makes sure that the requester will acquire a lock according to the order it is asked for.
 It also adds the ability to extends a lock without having to release the lock.

 Why would I use this ?
 ----------------------
-The normal behavior of redlock-py is to `return false` on a existing lock.
+The normal behavior of redlock-py is to `return false` on an existing lock.
 The mainstream approach is to poll the lock until acquisition.
-This process has two downsides :
+This process has two downsides:

 1. It doesn't guarantee that the first requester will be the first to get the lock.
-2. It doesn't guarantee an access to the resource (a requester can wait indefenitely).
+2. It doesn't guarantee access to the resource (a requester can wait indefenitely).

-To prevent [starvation](https://en.wikipedia.org/wiki/Starvation_%28computer_science%29), we add a simple FIFO queue implemented in Redis managing access to the resource.
-This queue allows us to guarantee access to a resource and guarantee that the lock will be attribued in order of lock request.
+To prevent [starvation](https://en.wikipedia.org/wiki/Starvation_%28computer_science%29), we add a simple FIFO queue implemented in Redis, managing access to the resource.
+This queue allows us to guarantee access to a resource and guarantee that the lock will be executed in order of lock request.

 Requirements
 ------------